North AmericaSurfing Destinations

 Photo by John Salzarulo

-Not so easy to access but worth all the effort, Polihale is literally at the end of the road on the west side of the island.
+Polihale is a remote beach located at the end of the road on the west side of Kauai.
 It is one of the most beautiful beaches on Kauai and it is the widest beach in the whole state of Hawaii.
-Polihale starts pumping on the winter NW swells and becomes a magical beach break with multiple peaks and an empty lineup.
+When is comes to surfing, Polihale starts pumping on the winter NW swells and becomes a magical beach break with multiple peaks and an empty lineup.
+In summer, some south west swells can also make it up to Polihale.

 Wave direction : Left and right